 ALTAR SERVERS in the 4th grade and beyond assist at all Masses as well as funeral and wedding liturgies.
 Training is scheduled several times a year as noted in the Sunday bulletin.

-ADULT FAITH ENRICHMENT and SCRIPTURE STUDY: group leaders use approved materials to facilitate programs for adults during the school year.
+ADULT SCRIPTURE STUDY: group leaders use approved materials to facilitate programs for adults during the school year.
 Everyone is invited to participate.

-FUNERAL sings at Funeral Masses.
+- FUNERAL CHOIR sings at Funeral Masses.
 Singers report 20 minutes before the funeral.

-PARISH sings at the 10:30 a.m.
+- PARISH CHOIR sings at the 10:30 a.m.
 Sunday Mass with practice on Wednesday evenings.

-SABBATH sings at the 5:30 p.m.
+- SABBATH CHOIR sings at the 5:30 p.m.
 Vigil Mass with practice before Mass.

 * CROSSROADS BEREAVEMENT GROUP LEADERS provide support to those who are coping with the death of a loved one.